dizzib/evdev-trigger/readme.md

 * run shell commands whenever [evdev] activity switches to a different device.

-I use this to temporarily auto-disable mousetweaks when I'm using my touch-screen monitor, then auto-enable mousetweaks when I switch back to my touchpad.
+I use this to auto-disable [mousetweaks] when I'm using my touchscreen monitor, and auto-enable mousetweaks when I switch to my touchpad.
+Thus mousetweaks does not auto-click unnecessarily when I tap my touchscreen monitor.

 ## install globally and run